 Who should apply?

 We welcome applications from students and working professionals, UT affiliates and non-UT affiliates.
 Students' skills should range from intermediate-high through superior levels on the ACTFL scale (equivalent of ILR1+ through ILR3), at the beginning of the program.
 Informal OPI tests will be conducted at the beginning and end of the program.
 Heritage learners whose language skill levels are appropriate for this program are encouraged to apply.
 However, the program is not open to native speakers who were educated in Persian, or who are fluent or near-fluent native speakers.

 What sort of credit do I get for this course?

-Students will receive three hours of upper-division undergraduate credit through UT Extension.
+Students will receive three hours of graduate credit through UT Extension.

 Personal Computer (Windows or Macintosh) with:

 - Sound card

 - Webcam (the better the quality, the clearer your video stream will be)

 - Internet connection (Broadband/Ethernet; Wi Fi is usually too slow)